andrewbrey/pwpr/README.md

   --network     the timeout in milliseconds to wait for the page to load (default 30000) --js          the timeout in milliseconds to wait for JS execution (default 5000)
-                (only used if option --selector is provided) --selector    the css selector to wait for before capturing the page (default 5000) --sleep       the timeout in milliseconds to wait before capturing the page (default 1000) (only used if option --selector is *not* provided) --show        if provided and not empty, will cause the browser to be shown (default false)
+                (only used if option --selector is provided) --selector    the css selector to wait for before capturing the page --sleep       the timeout in milliseconds to wait before capturing the page (default 1000) (only used if option --selector is *not* provided) --show        if provided and not empty, will cause the browser to be shown (default false)